taicheukkin/london-bike-sharing-shares/README.md

 figure  4.1
 ![image](https://github.com/user-attachments/assets/11882135-471b-43d3-8709-0b3594be2be6)
-The donut chart measure percentage of london_bike_sharing_shares shared in various weather condition In the first layer of donut chart,the majority of weather was good weather(92%),rather than bad weather(8%).
+The donut chart measure the percentage of london_bike_sharing_shares shared in various weather condition In the first layer of donut chart,the majority of weather was good weather(92%),rather than bad weather(8%).
 In the second layer,the good and bad weather was broken 4 and 2 weather respectively.The "clear"(36%),"few clouds"(30%) and "broken clouds"(21%)  were evenly distributed, except"cloudy"(5%).
-Regarding bad weather, majority of bike shares was occupied by "light rain"(9%).However,both "snowball" and rain with thunderstorm was less than 1%.
+Regarding bad weather, majority of bike shares was accounted by "light rain"(9%).However,both percentage of "snowball" and rain with thunderstorm is less than 1%.

 figure 4.2
 ![image](https://github.com/user-attachments/assets/da2269b5-813f-4611-b4b5-50f6cb65af67)